fhgomes/fhgomes/entrevistas/interview-model.md

   - ver se fala sobre clean code e solid
   - o que é cleancode pra voce? cite exemplos de boas praticas de codigo
 - Have already worked with or studied quality gate
-  - ja usou o que acha de guidelines de dev
+  - what do you think/have you ever used dev code guidelines?

 - Have already worked with or studied DDD
 - Have already worked with or studied microserviços, arquitetura
-  - defina em 5 palavras arquitetura de microserviços

-- Have already worked with or studied docker
+  - define in 5 words the micro services architecture

-- Have already worked with or studied kubernetes ou outros orquestradores
+- Have already worked with or studied containers?
+  - Docker?
+  - kubernetes or other orquestrators?

-- Have already worked with or studied quais BD
+- Have already worked with or studied with databases?
-  - ORACLE, POSTGRE,
+  - Witch ones?
+ORACLE, POSTGRE,
-- Have already worked with or studied Flyway, Liquibase
+  - knows about Flyway, Liquibase

 - Have already worked with or studied nosql
 - Have already worked with or studied mongo, cassandra
 - Have already worked with or studied redis

-- Have already worked with or studied testes unitarios?
+- Have already worked with or studied automated tests
+  - unit tests  ?
   - junit 5 ?
-- Have already worked with or studied testes integrados?
+  - integration tests? end to end?
-- Have already worked with or studied TDD
+  - TDD approach?

-Front
+Front End
 - Have already worked with or studied JS?
 - Have already worked with or studied CSS?
 - Have already worked with or studied React / Angular?